MicrosoftDocs/Viva/Viva/insights/org-team-insights/leader-reports.md

 ### Meeting cost and quality

-The **Meeting cost and quality** report helps leaders understand their organization’s meeting investments.
-They can see how much time their team spends in meetings and what share of it goes to large or long recurring meetings.
-If a lot of time is spent in large or long recurring meetings, then a leader might decide that it's worthwhile to encourage reviews of these kinds of meetings, because reviewing just one or two can impact a lot of employees' time.
+The **Meeting cost and quality** report helps you understand your organization’s meeting investments.
+You can see how much time your team spends in meetings and what share of it goes to large or long recurring meetings.
+If a lot of time is spent in large or long recurring meetings, then you might decide that it's worthwhile to encourage reviews of these kinds of meetings, because reviewing just one or two can impact a lot of employees' time.

 This report can help you answer the following questions: